kevinend/C-Data-Structures/Singly Linked List/README.md

 I tried creating a wrapper type that would simulate a generic intrusive container.

-To pass compilation/linking I had to put the implementation within the header file as well as have the user create the wrapper type before including s_linked_list.h.
+To pass compilation/linking I had to put the implementation within the header file as well as have the user create the wrapper type before including s_linked_list.h in their file.

 Also, you can only have one instance a list per compilation unit, otherwise symbols will clash and you will end up with linking issues.